“You don’t do magic,” she said, trying to smile modestly and mostly succeeding. “You are magic.”

 “This is why people think we’re crazy perverts,” Cath said.

 The girl just giggled some more.
 “I know.
 Sometimes I forget that there’s still a real book coming out—like, it’s hard for me to imagine that the story is going to end any other way than the way Magicath writes it.”

-I just love that girl so much because she perfectly describes how I feel.
+She perfectly describes how I feel.

 And, funnily enough, the first time I read this book I wasn’t expecting it to be so hilarious.
 Fangirl, while still handling really important issues, has such an impeccable sense of humor.
 There’s this one instance in particular that I love because I can’t help but crack up every time I read it:

 “And besides, Cath still wasn’t sure whether Nick was actually hot or whether he just projected hotness.
 Specifically in her direction.

 Someone sat down next to her on the bench, and Cath glanced up from her phone.
 Nick tilted his chin up in greeting.

 “Think of the devil,” she said, then wished she hadn’t.

 “I was thinking … of the devil,” Cath said stupidly.”

 And on a completely unrelated note, I know I said I was done talking about Levi, but I have to mention this scene from their first date, because reasons: